Systemic-Labs/Perfect-Stack/README.md

  **2. New web standards** -> ES6/next, new HTML, new CSS (grid,...)  practice/try what you learn.
  **3. Update the previous apps you made**, using new things you learned. make a game and a blog site.
  **4. Deploy**: learn how to host/deploy your site.
 Host on cloudflare pages, deno deploy, begin, netlify, github pages,...
- **5. Learn a Framework**s: Svelte. current best Dev Experience.
-Light, simple, fast, code compiles to standard JS (not limited).
- **6. Learn only when required** learn extra stuff once you require(or predict) it.
+ **5. Learning decision**: learn extra stuff once is required(predict it).
 (Ex: DB, AI, specific tools/libs...)
+ **6. Learn a Framework**: better Dev-eXp & scoping. composable, reusable components, structure and configuration.
  **7. Learn Design**: Patterns, tools, UI/UX(user interface/experience).
 Concepts: visual clarity, visual effects, utility 1st.
  **8. Responsive design**: native looks, any device, clear focus, usability/accessibility.
 CSS flex, grid...
  **9. Backend**: 1.
 Sveltekit(if using svelte) ___ 2.
 Deno: new js-runtime replacement for Node.js by its creator.